AARP Car Insurance Quotes: Everything You Need to Know

 The availability of RecoverCare varies by state, so be sure it is available in your home state before you subscribe.

-If you have purchased a new vehicle that is deemed a total loss after an accident, Hartford will cover the cost of purchasing a new vehicle of the same make and model.
+If you have purchased a new vehicle that is deemed a total loss after an accident, Hartford will cover the cost of purchasing a new vehicle of the same make and model through new car replacement insurance.
 Your car will have to have less than 15,000 miles on the odometer and within 15 months of the purchase date to qualify.

 Most companies will only guarantee your premium rate for six months, but AARP car insurance comes with standard guaranteed 12-month rate protection.